SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 ## When Science is Unscientific

-No macroeconomics saim to be unscientific, at least I think not.
+No macroeconomists aim to be unscientific, at least I think not.
+They do not intend to be hostile to science.

-Anyone can claim they are "being scientific" --- say by legitimately using data, or logic, or a model.
+Yet anyone can claim they are "being scientific" --- say by legitimately using data, or logic, or a model.

 But that's not automatically *science*.
-Proper science comes with something extremely important that I find the Twitterati often ignore, which is that a proper scientist is seeking to falsify their theory, not confirm it.
+Proper science comes with something extremely important that I find the Twitterati often ignore, which is that
+<font style="color: #ffff99;">a proper scientist is seeking to falsify their theory, not confirm it.</font>

 Theory falsification is not the only activity of a scientist of course, it's just one of the main modes of operation.
 The healthy approach is to advance a theory, but then